Orange County Christian Counseling Logo

 Orange County Christian Counseling

 A divorce is a life-changing event.
 It is the end of what was once considered the future for two people.
-Maybe you dreamt of raising your children together in a home you purchased and seeing your grandchildren run around the property one day.
+Maybe you dreamt of raising your children together in a home you purchased and seeing your grandchildren run around the How to Cope with Divorceproperty one day.
 Perhaps you and your spouse planned to age gracefully as companions, friends, and lovers until the end.

 But something happened along the way.
 Something changed.
 Divorce has an emotional impact, whether it was your decision, your spouse’s choice, or an agreeable solution between you.
 It can also deal a blow to your physical health, especially if you have adopted unhealthy habits during the divorce.
 Learning how to cope with divorce can help you get back on track and accept that more incredible things are waiting for you on the other side.